How to Make Flax Seed Gel: Benefits, Uses | DIY for Hair and Skin

 Combine the flaxseeds and water in a pan.

-Reduce heat to medium for 5-10 minutes, or until the mixture becomes frothy, similar to slimy egg whites.
+Reduce heat to medium for 5-10 minutes, or until the mixture becomes frothy, resembling slimy egg whites.

 Remove from heat.

-Allow the gel to cool and add essential oils of your choice.
-Add vitamin E oil or vegetable glycerin for longer shelf life.
+Allow the gel to cool, then add your choice of essential oils.
+For a longer shelf life, include vitamin E oil or vegetable glycerin.
 Mix well.

-Store in the refrigerator up to 2 weeks and freeze for 3-6 months.
+Store in the refrigerator for up to 2 weeks or freeze for 3-6 months.

 Tips

-Reuse the strained flaxseeds for another batch for smoothies or baking.
+Reuse the strained flaxseeds for another batch in smoothies or baking.

 Please comment 444 if you found this blog post helpful.